jonashaefele/audiopen-obsidian/README.md

 # AudioPen - Obsidian Webhooks

-Obsidian plugin and service that connects your editor to audiopen.
+Obsidian plugin and service that connects your editor to [AudioPen](https://audiopen.ai/?aff=x0g97).

 This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen.

 ## ToDo